SoutHACKton/southackton.github.com/source/about/index.markdown

 Welcome to SoutHACKton, the Southampton Hackerspace project.

 We are a community of makers, tinkerers and artists.
-Our aim is to share skills and tools to allow anyone to create something amazing, regardless of experience.
+Our aim is to share skills, knowledge and tools to allow anyone to create something amazing, regardless of experience.
 We want to start a [Hackerspace][] in Southampton, where people can come to work on their various projects and can get the resources they need and can share knowledge and ideas. *If you always